 Whether you are looking for a keynote speech or a full or half-day workshop, Lainey Feingold’s presentations are engaging, fun, packed with stories and full of up-to-date and relevant content.
 Workshops are interactive and every presentation invites audience participation.
-Lainey’s passion and depth of knowledge has made her a popular speaker across the globe.
+Lainey’s passion and depth of knowledge have made her a popular speaker across the globe.

 Lainey has spoken to public interest and business lawyers, web designers, developers, accessibility teams, mediators and advocates, and corporate decision-makers.
 She has engaged law students across the United States and Canada.
 And she has run workshops for accessibility, legal, and disability rights communities in Spain, Australia, and New Zealand as well as in the United States.

 Since publication of her book, Structured Negotiation, a Winning Alternative to Lawsuits in late 2016, Lainey has delivered more than 100 talks and workshops on subjects related to digital accessibility, collaborative problem-solving, and disability rights.
 The second edition of the book was published in October 2021, providing renewed opportunities for presentations on digital accessibility and the tools and strategies of Structured Negotiation.

 Lainey is a pioneer in both the digital accessibility legal space and in collaborative problem-solving.
 Since 1995, she has negotiated close to 100 ground-breaking settlement agreements in the digital accessibility legal space – all without filing a single lawsuit.
 She has been recognized as both the Problem Solver of the Year and a Legal Rebel by the American Bar Association.